slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 "When forced to choose, I will not trade even a night’s sleep for the chance of extra profits."
 -- Warren Buffett [1930]*

+> *"The future belongs to those who see possibilities before they become obvious."
+-- John Sculley [1939]*

 > *"Are you placing enough interesting, freakish, long shot, weirdo bets?"
 -- Tom Peters [1942]*

 > *"It’s not what you buy.
 It’s what you pay.
 There is no asset which is so good that it can’t be overpriced and very few assets which are so bad that they can’t be underpriced.
 How do you get low price to value?
 The answer is low optimism."
 -- Howard Marks [1946]*

-> *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
+> *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life." (...)
+"If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme."
 -- Kevin Kelly [1952]*

 > *"When volatility or drawdowns are large, the price contains no information." (...)
 "400% up is equivalent to 80% down.
 And when you look at graphs use log scale.
-Linear is uninformative."
+Linear is uninformative." (...)
+"Never take investment advice from someone who has to work for a living."
 -- Nassim Taleb [1960]*

 > *"The best investments are «buy and forget.»" (...)